hannahlunkenheimer/testpublic/README.md

 Ok, we checked and all this stuff is on Git.
 Next we will open and save another file - after committing this.

+## Really going for it.

+Perhaps getting ehead of ourselves.
+We are going to write this sentence and then try to pull it to Rstudio.